cognoma/cognoma/CONTRIBUTING.md

 To keep the commit history clean, we may ask you to [rebase your pull request](https://github.com/edx/edx-platform/wiki/How-to-Rebase-a-Pull-Request "How to Rebase a Pull Request") or squash certain commits.
 If you don't know what this means, we'll help you through the process.

+## Peer Review

+All pull requests undergo peer review in which project participants review the changes.
+Reviewers may suggest modifications or even note their disapproval.
+Reviewers can note their approval by commenting along the lines of ":+1:", "looks good to me", or "approved".
+As a reviewer, it's helpful to note the type of review you performed: did you test the code, look it over, or are you just supporting the concept?

+Before a repository maintainer merges a pull request, there must be at least one affirmative review.
+If there is any unaddressed criticism or disapproval, a repository maintainer will determine how to proceed and may wait for additional feedback.

 **Happy contributing!**

 ***